Cwickniss/agentic/README.md

-# LLM Engineering Workshop including Agentic AI Project
+# LLM Engineering including Agentic AI Project

-## A repo for LLM Builders - Hands-on with LLMs and Agents
+## Hands-on with LLMs and Agents

 ![Hands on LLM Engineering](handson.jpg)

-Welcome to the code to accompany the LLM Engineering Masterclass with Agents.
+Welcome to the code to accompany the Hands-on LLM Engineering Live Event

 ### A note before you begin